b97tsk/reactive-tree/README.md

 If `dirty` is true, a new value returned by `handler` function will be cached and used instead.
 And then `dirty` is set to false.

-If `handler` is not set, an exception throws.
+If `handler` is not set, an error throws.

 Generally, you should consider using `read()` instead of getting this property.

 #### class Twig: read()

 `read()` returns `value`.
-Additionally, calling `read()` inside a **handler** function causes the twig is collected by the owner of that **handler** function which must be a twig or an unfrozen branch.
+Additionally, calling `read()` inside a **handler** function causes the twig to be collected by the owner of that **handler** function which must be a twig or an unfrozen branch.

 ### class Branch